vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 Once the permissions are assigned, the tenants can then access the namespace to create Tanzu Kubernetes Clusters using the YAML file and Cluster API.

-Here are some recommendations on how namespaces can be used in a vSphere with Tanzu environment.
+Here are some recommendations for using namespaces  in a vSphere with Tanzu environment.

 |**Decision ID**|**Design Decision**|**Design Justification**|**Design Implications**|
 | :- | :- | :- | :- |